 To save data on this web browsing, use a web browser that includes a built-in compressing proxy feature.
 The web browser will route the data through other servers where it’s compressed before being sent to you.

 Google offers an official Data Saver extension for Google Chrome, and it functions the same as the Data Saver feature built into the Chrome browser on Android and iPhone.
 Install that into Google, and you’re good to go.
 The Opera browser also has a “Turbo mode“, which works similarly.

 Download Data Server Extension HERE

 Of course, not all these strategies have to be implemented.
 Depending on the type of plan you subscribe to, these tips will help you to Stop Windows 10 From Using So Much Data.

 Did we miss anything?
 What are your favorite methods for limiting the amount of data Windows 10 uses?
 Let us know in comments.

 Need help with your Windows 10?
-You are in right place.
+You are in the right place.
 Get technical support for your Windows Computer by our Technical Experts.
 Create a Support Ticket or Live Chat with a Technical Expert.
-Also check how to stop Windows 10 background Update Click HERE.
+Also, check how to stop Windows 10 background Update Click HERE.

 Follow The Online Video Of How To Stop Windows 10 From Using So Much Data Tutorial on YouTube